open-access-policies/health-tech/Operational/Policies/op-pol-001.md

 **3.2.1 Key Management Principles**

-- **Separation of Duties:** Key management roles shall be separated to prevent any single individual from having complete control over key lifecycle
+- **Separation of Duties:** Key management roles and responsibilities shall be formally assigned and separated to prevent any single individual from having unilateral control over a key's lifecycle.
-- **Least Privilege:** Access to keys shall be limited to the minimum necessary for authorized functions
+- **Least Privilege:** Access to cryptographic keys shall be restricted to the minimum necessary for an individual or system to perform its authorized function.
-- **Key Escrow:** Critical encryption keys shall be escrowed to ensure data recovery capability
+- **Key Escrow:** Critical encryption keys required for data recovery shall be securely escrowed.
+The process for accessing escrowed keys must require documented approval from at least two authorized individuals.
-- **Audit Trail:** All key management activities shall be logged and monitored
+- **Audit Trail:** All key management activities, including generation, distribution, rotation, and destruction, shall be logged in a secure, immutable audit trail and monitored for anomalies.

 **3.2.2 Key Generation**